The Trademate Sports tool scans bookmaker markets to find overpriced bets for you to take advantage of.

 Here is a snapshot of the team's own Trademate software dashboard:

-Trial 2: Month One Results
+Month One Update

 Our original Trademate Sports review took place more than two years ago back in 2018, so we decided to do a re-trial and take a slightly different tack to our first trial.